 Out of hours phone: 01483 517 898 (to speak to the emergency duty team)

 What is The Children's Single Point of Access (C-SPA)?

-If you are concerned about the safety of a child or young person you can contact the Surrey's Single Point of Access (C-SPA).
+If you are concerned about the safety of a child or young person you can contact the C-SPA.
 The C-SPA is a term used to describe the front opening to Surrey County Councils services for children.

 The C-SPA provides parents, carers, family members and practitioners, who are residents or who are working with children in Surrey, with direct information, advice, support and guidance about where and how find the appropriate support for children and families.